DeanTech1980/Website-Verification-System/docs/Ch1-Introduction-and-context.md

 ---

 ## The paradigm shift
-- **From bad lists to a good list:** Default access only for pre‑verified, continuously vetted sites.
+- **From bad lists to a trusted list:** Default access only for pre‑verified, continuously vetted sites.
 - **Continuous assurance:** Scheduled renewals, automated audits, incident based reviews and immediate revocation for violations.
 - **Browser native enforcement:** Clear, consistent user signals and low latency credential checks at page load.